ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/record-editor.md

 In the record editor, you have the ability to create a record from scratch or create a record by importing a JSON.

-## Set up the prerequisites

-Follow the steps below to set up the prerequisites.

-1. Install the latest versions of [Ballerina](https://ballerina.io/downloads/) and [Ballerina Visual Studio Code plugin](https://marketplace.visualstudio.com/items?itemName=wso2.ballerina).

-2. Execute the command below to create a package (if you are not already working on one).

-    ```bash
-    bal new convert
-    ```

-3. Open the created package in VS Code.

 ## Create records from scratch

 Follow the steps below to create records from scratch.

+1. Open a Ballerina package in VS Code.

-1. Navigate to the record editor and select **Create New**.
+2. Navigate to the record editor and select **Create New**.

     <img src="https://wso2.com/ballerina/vscode/docs/img/record-editor/create-new.gif" class="cInlineImage-full"/>

-2. Double-click the default record name to change it.
+3. Double-click the default record name to change it.

     <img src="https://wso2.com/ballerina/vscode/docs/img/record-editor/change-record-name.png" class="cInlineImage-half"/>

-3. Click the plus button at the end of the field to add new fields to the record.
+4. Click the plus button at the end of the field to add new fields to the record.

     !!!
 Info
         Use the **Expressions** tab in the record editor to create nested records by selecting the particular record expression.

     <img src="https://wso2.com/ballerina/vscode/docs/img/record-editor/add-fields.gif" class="cInlineImage-half"/>

-4. Select the semicolon(;) of a field and select the default value expression to add default values.
+5. Select the semicolon(;) of a field and select the default value expression to add default values.

     <img src="https://wso2.com/ballerina/vscode/docs/img/record-editor/default-value.gif" class="cInlineImage-half"/>

-5. Use the **isClosed** option to switch between the open and closed records.
+6. Use the **isClosed** option to switch between the open and closed records.

     <img src="https://wso2.com/ballerina/vscode/docs/img/record-editor/open-close-switch.gif" class="cInlineImage-half"/>

-6. Once the record field configuration is done, click **Save**.
+7. Once the record field configuration is done, click **Save**.

     <img src="https://wso2.com/ballerina/vscode/docs/img/record-editor/save-create-new.gif" class="cInlineImage-full"/>